HL7Norway/FHIR-hackathon-2025/FHIR-hackathon-2025/input/pagecontent/pre-agenda.md

-### Agenda for the pre meeting
+### Agenda for the pre meetings

-Proposed agenda for the hackathon pre meeting on the 3. november.
+Proposed agenda for the hackathon pre meetings on the 3. november.
 **NOTE!
 The agenda is currently under active development and changes will occur without further notice.**

 Date: 3. november 2025